Security Cameras Procedure - 70.01.03

-Records covered under the MPIA include only that which is in existence at the time of the request.
+Records covered under the MPIA include only those which are in existence at the time of the request.
 Unless retained separately as part of the department’s internal investigative process, video recordings are only available within a limited timeframe, normally 14 days, after which the recordings are overwritten by the system.

 Retention of Security Camera Recordings

 As noted above, security camera recordings are normally retained for a period of 14 days.
 Recordings transferred to CDs or other drives for investigative purposes will be retained for a period of three years and indexed to the original incident report number.
-This retention period may be extended at the request of the college’s legal counsel or the director of public safety, or as required by law.
+This retention period may be extended at the request of the college’s legal counsel, the director of public safety, or the senior director of athletics and student conduct, or as required by law.